CAPIO – Feature Film

 An amateur astronomer discovers a strange new star in the sky that leads him into the heart of a dark conspiracy to control humanity by exploiting its addiction to technology.

 Currently in post-production.
-“Capio” is both a science-fiction thriller and social commentary, about a mysterious entity which manipulate with people and their hunger for new technology to enslave a city that is more than willing to submit.
+“Capio” is both a science-fiction thriller and social commentary, about a mysterious entity which manipulates with people and their hunger for new technology to enslave a city that is more than willing to submit.
 This feature film examines the impact of the unprecedented infiltration of AI technology into our daily lives and the extent to which it may be undermining our capacity to perceive and interact with the world and the people around us.
 It is the stark human isolation, induced by technology and its destructive consequences, that drive the main current of the feature film “Capio”.

 CHECK PROGRESS OF THE FILM | FOLLOW US